stevensouza/playground_python/README.md

-# playground_python
-Repo for Python experiments...

 # Repo Overview

-This repo contains some basic python syntax experiments as well as some experiments with moving Pandas DataFrames (tabular data) from/to different data destinations and formats.
+This repo contains Python experiments.

 Descriptions of the various directories
 * **basics** - Simple experiments with the basics of python like lists, for loops, functions and methods